 There's a saying that "lightning never strikes twice."
-Well, tell that to Roy Sullivan.
+If Roy Sullivan were still alive, he'd be the first to tell you that that's not true.
 Roy was struck by lightning seven different times and lived to tell about it.
 He became known as the human lightning rod.

-Roy Sullivan was born in 1912 and became a United States park ranger in 1936 for the Shenandoah National Park in Virginia.
-Since part of his job was to patrol the enormous park, Roy often worked outside.
-Being on patrol meant that he could not always find a safe place to take shelter during thunderstorms.
+Roy Sullivan was born in 1912.
+In 1936, Roy became a United States park ranger for the Shenandoah National Park in Virginia.
+Since part of his job was to patrol the park, Roy often worked outside.
+This meant that he could not always find shelter during thunderstorms.

 Roy was struck by lightning for the first time in 1942 while out on patrol.
 He tried to escape the storm by hiding under a newly built lookout tower.
-But being new, no one had installed the lightning rod yet.
+But, being new, no one had installed the lightning rod yet.